The Mistress of the Inn: Production history

 Eleonora Duse is one of the actresses to have played its lead role, Mirandolina; she gave a command performance for Queen Victoria at Windsor on 18 May 1894.

 The play was one of those produced by the world-famous Moscow Art Theatre (MAT) in its first season.
 This production opened in a double-bill with Greta's Happiness by Emilia Matthai on 2 December 1898.
 It was directed by Constantin Stanislavski, who also played the misogynist Ripafratta.
 Stanislavski directed the play in a second production at the MAT, which opened on 3 February 1914 after 112 rehearsals.
 He played the role of Ripafratta once more.
 The artist Alexandre Benois provided the scenic design for this production, which was conceived as a showcase for the actress Olga Gzovskaya.

 Adaptations

 In 1773 the Venetian composer Antonio Salieri and the librettist Domenico Poggi adapted the play as a three-act dramma giocoso.
 In 1800 the German composer Simon Mayr and Italian librettist Gaetano Rossi adapted it as a two-act dramma giocoso.
 The American composer Henry Kimball Hadley adapted it as a one-act comic opera called Bianca, which was first performed in 1918.
 Bohuslav Martinů also produced an operatic version, his three-act Mirandolina, which was first performed in 1959.
 The play was also adapted into several films, notably Paolo Cavara's La locandiera and Tinto Brass' Miranda.
+In 2026, Irish playwright Marina Carr wrote Mirandolina, a play inspired by Goldoni's masterpiece.